WordPress.com vs WordPress.org: How Do They Compare?

-Ah, WordPress – the household brand that powers over a third of the internet.
+Ah, WordPress – the household name that powers over a third of the internet.
 But hold on a second – there are two types of WordPress?
 With almost identical names?
 Join us as we shed some light on this common confusion.

 If you don’t know what the difference is between WordPress.com and WordPress.org, don’t worry – you’re not alone.
 In fact, you’re probably here to learn what they’re all about, right?

-The truth is, despite both being part of the WordPress brand, WordPress.com vs WordPress.org is a tale of two very different platforms.
+Despite both being part of the WordPress brand, WordPress.com vs WordPress.org is a tale of two very different platforms.

 WordPress.com is a blogging platform.
 It uses the same WordPress software as WordPress.org, but is hosted for you and operates more as a website builder – similar to Wix or Squarespace.